 To prevent Tipu Sultan from allying with the French, Wellesley planned the destruction of Mysore.
 The main objective of Wellesley was to expand British rule in India and to extend the trade relationship of the East India Company.
-Wellesley reversed the policy of non-intervention and adopted the policy of Subsidiary Alliance.
-By this policy the Indian powers were forced to come under British protection by suspending non - British European officers.
+Wellesley reversed the policy of non-intervention and adopted the policy of ‘Subsidiary Alliance’.
+By this policy, the Indian powers were forced to come under British protection by suspending non - British European officers.
 It also enabled to maintain a contingent of British troops within their states and surrendering foreign affairs to the British.
 The internal freedom of the states was guaranteed and the company also promised to protect them against foreign attacks.

 Lord Wellesley in a certain period realized that the British could not be dominant in India with the Marathas outside the subsidiary fold.
-Even the Subsidiary Alliance was accepted by the Peshwa Baji Rao II by the treaty of Bassein.
+Even the ‘Subsidiary Alliance’ was accepted by the Peshwa Baji Rao II by the treaty of Bassein.
 Though Baji Rao II accepted the treaty, the other Maratha leaders refused to accept it and this caused the Second Maratha War which Wellesley fought against them.
-After this war Wellesley seized the large portions of the territories of the Bhonsle, the Sindia and in the end the Holkar, and established British domination throughout the country.
+After this war, Wellesley seized large portions of the territories of the Bhonsle, the Sindia and in the end the Holkar, and established British domination throughout the country.
 Moreover he also annexed Surat, Tanjore and Karnataka including some portion of the territories of the Nawab of Oudh.

 Wellesley was an important figure who has contributed a lot in extending the British power in India.
-To ensure this he took some necessary steps that showed his complete sensory mind.
+To ensure this, he took some necessary steps that showed his complete sensory mind.
 He concluded alliances with the weaker native rulers.
-The company made itself responsible for the defence of the state and gained control of the province's trade.
-He also conquered the whole of the Carnatic on the east coast and large areas around Bombay on the west coast.
+The company made itself responsible for the defense of the state and gained control of the province's trade.
+He also conquered the whole of the Carnatic on the east coast and large areas around Mumbai on the west coast.

-At the time of his returning home Wellesley left the British absolutely supreme in India.
-He while his reigning period proved to be a good administrator and his contribution in he setting up the Fort William College to train the civil servants will be reckoned as one of his constructive works.
-Later the college became well known for the works done in Indian languages especially in Urdu, Sanskrit and Persian and he was the one who made Sunday the official weekly holiday.
 Lord Wellesley was criticized for his aggressive policy in India, especially for his policy in Oudh.
 He was succeeded by Lord Minto.

-Wellesley died on 26 September 1842.
+At the time of his returning home, Wellesley left the British absolutely supreme in India.
+His reigning period proved to be a good administrator and his contribution in setting up the Fort William College to train the civil servants would be reckoned as one of his constructive works.
+Later the college became well known for the works done in Indian languages especially in Urdu, Sanskritand Persian and he was the one who made Sunday the official weekly holiday.